Great Small Ship Cruises For Exploring Bucket-List Destinations In 2022 and Beyond

 While large cruise ships are the bread and butter of the cruise industry, it's small ships that are mostly likely to take you on that bucket-list destination in 2022 and beyond.

-"Small ships are definitely the way to go for bucket list trips, like the Galapagos," says Janet Tracy of The Travel Dreamer.
-"The personal attention to detail that the staff gives can’t be beat.
+"Small ships are definitely the way to go for bucket list trips, like the Galapagos," Janet Tracy of travel agency The Travel Dreamer said.
+"The personal attention to detail that the staff gives can't be beat.
 And in general, the small ships are more about the destination and less about the ship."

 Small ships also offer a more intimate experience and can get into more exotic ports of call.
 And as people recover mentally from the COVID-19 epidemic, a small ship can be the perfect way to return to the seas with a smaller group.

-Here are some of the small ship cruises and bucket list destinations that travel advisors are recommending for 2022 and beyond.
+Here are some of the small-ship cruises and bucket-list destinations that travel advisers are recommending for 2022 and beyond.

-Large ships from Holland America, Crystal Cruises, Seabourn, and Azamara do travel here, but vessels carrying more than 500 passengers may not make landings per the guidelines of the International Association of Antarctica Tour Operators, or AATO.
+Large ships from Holland America, Seabourn and Azamara do travel here, but vessels carrying more than 500 passengers may not make landings, per the guidelines of the International Association of Antarctica Tour Operators.
 So, if you want to get on shore for those once-in-a-lifetime nature experiences, small ships are the best option.

-Michael Graham, president of MGA Travel, rates Antarctica as one of his favorite destinations of all time and recommends Tauck, Atlas, or Scenic to travelers hoping to head that way.
-While Atlas and Scenic have their own ships, Tauck charters ships from Ponant, as does the luxury tour operator Abercrombie & Kent (read about a recent Antaractica cruise with A&K).
+Michael Graham, president of MGA Travel, rates Antarctica as one of his favorite destinations and recommends Tauck, Atlas or Scenic to travelers hoping to head that way.
+While Atlas and Scenic have their own ships, Tauck charters ships from Ponant, as does the luxury tour operator Abercrombie & Kent (read about an Antaractica cruise with A&K).

-"Tauck has amazing naturalists, experts, and guides for Antarctica.
-Scenic has amazing luxury, 9 included restaurants, on board helicopters and a submarine.
+"Tauck has amazing naturalists, experts and guides for Antarctica.
+Scenic has amazing luxury, nine included restaurants, onboard helicopters and a submarine.
 And Atlas is new to the party as of 2021.
 I have not been yet, but I like what I see," Graham told Cruise Critic.

-The Arctic is somewhat easier to access than Antarctica and many other wilderness areas, and offers the chance to see polar bears, whales, walruses, migrating birds, frozen tundra.
+The Arctic is somewhat easier to access than Antarctica and many other wilderness areas, and it offers the chance to see polar bears, whales, walruses, migrating birds and frozen tundra.
 Depending on your preference or the month, you might see the Midnight Sun or Northern Lights.

-The are a wide range of small cruise ships that will take you there too.
-Janet Tracy of The Travel Dreamer, puts Hurtigruten Expeditions at the top of her list for Arctic Canada, Greenland, Norway, and Northwest Passage expeditions because "they do it well and have been doing for a long time."
-(Read a Cruise Critic staffer's recent winter cruise to northern Norway on Hurtigruten).
+There are a wide range of small cruise ships that will take you there, too.
+Tracy puts Hurtigruten Expeditions at the top of her list for Arctic Canada, Greenland, Norway and Northwest Passage expeditions because "they do it well and have been doing for a long time."
+(Read a Cruise Critic staffer's winter cruise to northern Norway on Hurtigruten).

 American Coastal Cruisers Explore Waterways Close to Home